fooltowise/NeroNotes/Nero's Notes/My highest Conviction Stock Idea, by Sean Iddings.md

 It’s neither.

-EXPI is providing, in real time, a masterclass in the superpower of incentives.
+EXPI is providing, in real time, a masterclass in the [[superpower of incentives]].

 I am betting that EXPI takes the lead in the disruption of the real estate industry.
 They attract the best agents, align them all to think like owners, and pass the savings to the consumer.
 The world is unequivocally better off because of EXPI.